kostaskougios/spi/sql/Benchmarks.md

 As we can see, at least with the default settings, the ORC format gives best performance and smallest file sizes.
 Also the columnar formats (ORC, Parquet) overall perform better, in some cases avro has good performance, especially if all data in all columns have to be read for the query.
+ORC was the fastest while creating the data too.

 Surelly this is not a comprehensive benchmark but maybe indicative of what we can expect.
 Please let me know if you would like to have a particular query added to the tests.